 Diet / Feeding

-The massasauga rattlesnake diet includes mainly small mammals like mice, voles and shrews although sometimes they also feed on other snakes, lizards, frogs, birds and bird eggs.
+The massasauga rattlesnake diet includes mainly small mammals like mice, voles, and shrews although sometimes they also feed on other snakes, lizards, frogs, birds and bird eggs.
 When they are younger and smaller they feed mainly on insects such as centipedes.

 The juvenile massasauga rattlesnakes twitch their tail tips attracting frogs and toads into striking distance, this is known as caudal luring.
 They are ambush predators and usually strike and release their prey, waiting for them to die before eating them, but can also kill and eat smaller and less dangerous prey without using venom.

-The massasauga rattlesnake breeds in the spring, the females give birth in late summer.
+The massasauga rattlesnake breeds in the spring, the females give birth in late the summer.
 Rather than laying eggs as some snake species do, the female massasauga holds the babies inside their body for a period of about 3.5 months and the give birth to live young.

 Conservation / Threats